sevas/sublime_cmake_snippets/readme.md

 ## Installation

-1. Install Sublime Package Control
-2. From inside Sublime Text 2, open Package Control's Command Pallet: CTRL SHIFT P (Windows, Linux) or CMD SHIFT P on Mac.
-3. Type install package and hit Return.
-A list of available packages will be displayed.
-4. Type CmakeSnippets and hit Return.
-The package will be downloaded to the appropriate directory.
-5. Restart Sublime Text 2 to complete installation.
-Open a Markdown file and this custom theme.
-The features listed above should now be available.

-Package control or copy to <STROOT>/Packages

-But probably package control.
+The recommended way is to use Package control, once I get the pull request accepted.

+Until then, clone

 ## Usage

 From whithin a CMake script (e.g. a file named *CMakeLists.txt* or any file with a *.cmake* extension), when you start typing the snippet string, the completion popup list should appear.
-Hit <kbd>CTRL</kbd><kbd>TAB</kbd> if it doesn't.
-Select the entry you want in the list and hit <kbd>TAB</kbd>to expand it.
+Hit <kbd>CTRL</kbd> <kbd>Tab</kbd> if it doesn't.
+Select the entry you want in the list and hit <kbd>Tab</kbd> to expand it.

 Most snippet strings start the same way as the associated CMake command, and follow a loosely defined naming convention, which involves the first characters of the following words in the command.